 Coming home, I saw a cop I know checking out a now familiar set of bums.
 The bums were dumped in our slice of heaven by someone, maybe the city, maybe the state, I don’t know.
 They just turned up the other day.
 They spend their days camped out by the Food Lion or wandering the streets making a nuisance of themselves.
 For some reason I began to think of what it must have been like for Alaric and the Goths to burst through the Porta Salaria and see the Eternal City for the first time.
 I bet it was nice.

-This post has already been read 7786 times!
+This post has already been linked to 8557 times!